Guest contribution by Christopher Beck, Product Manager at MediaMath.

 Like all aspects of product development, product/market fit is an iterative process.

-Do your research, create your hypotheses, build it, test it, and feed your findings back into the process.
-No company nails product/market fit right away, but with proper planning and intentional research, you can get pretty close and see success that exceeds the 40% rule of SaaS and achieves a stellar NPS and PMF.
+When figuring out what is a product/market fit in your situation, it’s crucial to do your research, create your hypotheses, build it, test it, and feed your findings back into the process.
+No company nails product fit with the market right away, but with proper planning and intentional research, you can get pretty close and see success that exceeds the 40% rule of SaaS and achieves a stellar NPS and PMF.